jpaulm/drawfbp/README.md

 DrawFBP has been compiled to run on Java 1.7 (contrary to the comment in the Dec.
 14 commit!).

 As of Release v2.15.10, DrawFBP requires the `math.geom2d` jar file.
-It can be obtained from Maven Central, by doing a search for artifact `math.geom2d`, or from the Release assets for v2.15.10 in drawfbp/Releases.
+It can be obtained from Maven Central, by doing a search for artifact `math.geom2d`, or from the Release assets for Relaeses starting with v2.15.10 in drawfbp/Releases.
 After downloading:

 - for Eclipse you can then update your project Properties/Build Path entry to specify its location.